-- Involve parents throughout the year in the planning, review and improvement of the school's parental involvement policy. - Involve parents throughout the year in the development of any school wide program plan. - Solicit input from parents in the development of parent workshops. - Communicate in a timely manner with parents regarding meeting date and times to discuss information regarding Title I guidelines. - Provide transition opportunities and orientations for Freshman and their parents. - Encourage parents to invite other parents to participate in parent involvement activities. - Encourage parents to participate and volunteer for school field trips and school activities.
+- Involve parents throughout the year in the planning, review and improvement of the school's parental involvement policy.
+Our Annual Spring Meeting with Parents was scheduled to be held on April 14, 2021 via Zoom.
+Involve parents throughout the year in the development of any school wide program plan. - Involve parents throughout the year in the development of any school wide program plan. - Solicit input from parents in the development of parent workshops.

+• Provide transition opportunities and orientations for Freshman and their parents.